RavenProject/Ravencoin/doc/translation_process.md

 Translations
 ============

-The Raven-Core project has been designed to support multiple localisations.
+The Ravencoin project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
-For managing all application translations, Raven-Core makes use of the Transifex online translation management tool.
+For managing all application translations, Ravencoin makes use of the Transifex online translation management tool.

 ### Helping to translate (using Transifex)
-Transifex is setup to monitor the GitHub repo for updates, and when code containing new translations is found, Transifex will process any changes.
-It may take several hours after a pull-request has been merged, to appear in the Transifex web interface.
+Currently updating strings in Transifex requires a manual upload of the updated src/qt/locale/raven_en.ts.
+This can easily be automated in the future.

-Multiple language support is critical in assisting Raven’s global adoption, and growth.
-One of Raven’s greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.
+Multiple language support is critical in assisting Ravencoins global adoption, and growth.
+One of Ravencoins greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.

-See the [Transifex Raven project](https://www.transifex.com/projects/p/raven/) to assist in translations.
-You should also join the translation mailing list for announcements - see details below.
+See the [Transifex Raven project](https://www.transifex.com/ravencoin) to assist in translations.
+You can also join the #translations in [Ravencoin Discord](https://discord.gg/jn6uhur).

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format: